 Stablecoins are not subject to the extreme price volatility that other cryptocurrencies are affected by.

 As a result, some businesses are skeptical of crypto as a valid means of payment.
-Microsoft, for example, first started accepting bitcoin as a payment in 2014, only to put a temporary halt on it earlier this year due to volatility.
+Microsoft, for example, first started accepting bitcoin as a payment in 2014, only to put a temporary halt on it in 2018 due to volatility.
+Online gaming platform Steam was forced to do the same.
 While other businesses are beginning to accept crypto, from Overstock to Shopify, widespread adoption is still far away.

-They have the potential to bring benefits to a plethora of industries and individuals that need to make international payments quickly and securely, from migrant workers that need to send money back to their families, to big businesses looking for a cheaper and more efficient way to provide payments to overseas suppliers.
+But stablecoins are showing promise in other emerging applications.
+They could benefit a plethora of industries and individuals that need to make international payments quickly and securely, from migrant workers that need to send money back to their families, to big businesses looking for a cheaper and more efficient way to provide payments to overseas suppliers.

-In both scenarios, people need not worry about sending a speculative asset that could suddenly decrease in value, much like bitcoin, which saw a ~60% drop since January of this year.
+In both scenarios, people need not worry about sending a speculative asset like bitcoin, which could suddenly decrease in value.

 People in underbanked communities, for example, can transact using this form of digital currency, especially if they live in areas where economic uncertainty is a regular concern.
 This technology allows for the use of a global currency that is, in theory, not subject to localized laws and conditions.